 ATLANTA — Georgia gas prices continue to decline, according to the auto club AAA.

-Georgia motorists are now paying an average price of $2.61 per gallon for regular unleaded.
-Monday’s state average was 4 cents less than a week ago, 9 cents more than this time last month and 11 cents less than this time last year, the club said.
+Georgia motorists are now paying an average price of $2.38 per gallon for regular unleaded, the club said.
+Monday’s state average was 2 cents less than a week ago, 17 cents less than this time last month and 34 cents less than this time last year.

 It now costs $35.70 to fill a 15-gallon tank of gasoline.
 That is $6.90 less than what motorists paid in May of 2018, when pump prices hit their 2018 peak of $2.84 per gallon, AAA said.

 The most expensive Georgia metro markets were Hinesville-Fort Stewart at $2.43 per gallon, Atlanta and Savannah at $2.42 and Brunswick at $2.39.

 The least expensive Georgia metro markets were Dalton at $2.19 per gallon, Catoosa-Dade-Walker at $2.20 and Rome at $2.27.

 Motorists in Butts County on Monday reported paying $2.47 per gallon, according to the price-tracking website GasBuddy.com.